LANCING MANOR CRICKET CLUB

 However, he finished with over 200 cheap wickets in his time at the club at roughly 2 runs per over which is superb.

-Only Watts, Knight and Dawson bettered his Career Average of the 34 bowlers with more than 100 wickets.
+Only Watts, Knight and Dawson and Rickard better his Career Average of the 34 bowlers with more than 100 wickets.

 CAREER STATS.